ProfLehman/cs216_spring_2025/exam1/IPO_pool_example.md

 ### Output
 4. Display the number of gallons of water needed formatted to one decimal place and formatted with commas.
-The format of the message must be "A pool that is 100 feet in length, 20 feet in width, and 6 feet in depth will require 300.45 gallons of water."
+The format of the message must be "**A pool that is 100 feet in length, 20 feet in width, and 6 feet in depth will require 300.45 gallons of water.**"
 5. If the number of trips is more than one, display the number of trips that will be needed.
 Display the number of trips that will be needed.
-The format of the message must be "You will need 4 trips."
+The format of the message must be "**You will need 4 trips.**"
-6. If the number of trips is one or less, display the message "Only one trip is needed."
+6. If the number of trips is one or less, display the message "**Only one trip is needed.**"

 ### Planning
 - Start by creating and submitting a **Input Processing Output chart** to plan your program.